BetterDiscord/docs/themes/file_structure.md

 ## Requirements

 The following requirements must be met for the client to register a file as a theme:
 - Themes must be contained within a single file.
-This does not include usage of [remote resources](todo).
+This does not include usage of [remote assets](todo).
 - Themes must utilize a [META](todo) on the first line of the file, with the required data fields containing valid entries.
 - Theme files must be named in the following format: `*.theme.css`.
 If the client detects a file copy identifier, it will be automatically removed.
 For example, `mytheme.theme (1).css` would be truncated to `mytheme.theme.css`.
 > The `*` character may contain any name in it's place, however the `@name` field in your file's [metadata](todo) will determine the name displayed in the client.